WATCH: St Andrews Raisin Monday festivities take place following lockdown wait

-A messy foam fight erupted at the University of St Andrews as hundreds of freshers and other students participated in Raisin Monday – the first since the pandemic began.
+A messy foam fight erupted at the University of St Andrews as hundreds of freshers and other students took part in Raisin Monday – the first since the pandemic began.

 The age-old tradition at one of Scotland’s oldest universities saw hundreds of students take part in a mass foam fight on St Salvator's Lower College Lawn in St Andrews.